Quixotic95/gittigidiyor-graduation-project-Quixotic95/README.md

     * User Name: sa
     * Password:

-* MongoDB Compass for saving sent _**Sms**_ logging.
+* MongoDB Compass to see sent _**Sms**_ logging.
     * Hostname: localhost
     * Port: 27017
     * db: sms
     * collection: sms
-* If you don't have MongoDB Compass, for seeing sms db collections just follow:
+* If you don't have MongoDB Compass, to see sms db collections just follow:
-    * Go to location where mongo DB is installed “C:\Program Files\MongoDB\Server\ ~version~ \bin” and open PowerShell at that location.
+    * Go to location where mongo DB is installed “C:\Program Files\MongoDB\Server\ {version} \bin” and open PowerShell at that location.
 And execute these commands:
 ```batch
 .\mongo.exe
 ```